Skip to content

 Each @node specifies:

-• output — Pydantic model defining the typed output contract
+• outputs — Pydantic model defining the typed output contract

 • prompt — template name passed to your prompt_compiler